mahmoudshahin1111/laravel-routes/README.md

 # Laravel Routes

-laravel routes is a tool to help you write your routes without try to remember it's syntax.
+laravel routes is amazing Visual Code Extension to help you write your routes without try to remember it's syntax.
 ``
 ## Screenshot